Hot n Cold: Critical reception

-Chart performance
+Commercial performance

-"Hot n Cold" debuted on the US Billboard Hot 100 at number 88 on June 28, 2008, due to strong digital downloads after the album's release, falling off the chart the next week.
+"Hot n Cold" debuted on the US Billboard Hot 100 at number 88 on the chart dated July 5, 2008, due to strong digital downloads after the album's release, falling off the chart the next week.
 It re-entered the Hot 100 on August 23, again at number 88.
 The song peaked at number three on the Hot 100 on November 22, making it her second top-three hit after "I Kissed a Girl".
 "Hot n Cold" was in the top ten for 18 weeks, spending more time in the top ten than Perry's previous single "I Kissed a Girl", which spent 14 weeks.
 The song was also a bigger radio hit than "I Kissed a Girl", becoming Perry's first number one on both US Mainstream Top 40 and Adult Top 40 radio charts.
 It remained in the Hot 100 for a total of 39 weeks.
-As of August 2020, "Hot n Cold" has been certified 8 times platinum by the Recording Industry Association of America (RIAA) and sold 5.8 million copies in the United States, making it Perry's sixth best-selling single in the country.
+As of August 2020, "Hot n Cold" has been certified eight times platinum by the Recording Industry Association of America (RIAA) and sold 5.8 million copies in the United States, making it Perry's sixth best-selling single in the country.

 In Canada, the song debuted at number 73 and reached the number one position on the chart on November 20.
-It was later certified six times platinum.
+It was later certified nine times platinum.
 The song peaked at number four on the UK Singles Chart on December 7, and was certified double platinum.
 "Hot n Cold" debuted on the German Singles Chart at number two due to strong digital download sales, before topping the chart and spending eight consecutive weeks at number one in Germany.
 In Australia, the single debuted in the top 50, before reaching its peak at number four.
-It has since been certified five times platinum in the country.
+It has since been certified eight times platinum in the country.
 The song peaked at number one in the Czech Republic and spent ten consecutive weeks at the top of the chart.
 "Hot n Cold" reached the number one position in Denmark, later being certified two-times-platinum, and hit number one in Austria before being certified platinum.